aaron545/Aski_bot/README.md

 Please run `python amp_main.py --help` or `python web_main.py --help` to view the options.

+for example:

+if you want to test DDDSU 256QAM 2L pos1 100MHz, you can modify ratio.json and do the command:

-for example: `python web_main.py -p BASIC.json QAM256_2L.json -r ratio.json`
+`python web_main.py -p BASIC.json QAM256_2L.json -r ratio.json`